 Day 4: Snorkeling in Isabela

-We started the day with a snorkeling tour to “Los tuneles,” a vast landscape of lava formed arcs in the water.
+We started the day with a snorkeling tour to “Los tuneles“, a vast landscape of lava formed arcs in the water.
 We snorkeled at two locations, los tuneles and another just as beautiful point along the way.
-We were able to experience many exotic animals up close, including sharks, blue footed boobies, tortoise, penguins and a sea horse.
+We were able to experience many exotic animals up close, including sharks, blue footed boobies, tortoise, penguins and a seahorse.
+Another great tour you can do in Isabela is to the Tintoreras to see sharks and Concha Perla Tour to see some of the coolest wildlife in Galapagos.

 In the afternoon we took a walk along a road starting at Iguana Crossing ending at the Wall of Tears.
 We took detours to view the playa del amor, the tunnel of estero, the pools of devils, and Orchilla hill.
 The entire path took us through a variety of complex wetlands and features a section roaming with wild tortoise.
 The entire walk was approximately 14 kilometers, including all the side paths we took.